Eli Lancry, Ph.D.

 A circular economy is only achievable if the raw materials are actually renewable, and rather than diminishing in quality, return to their natural state.]
-Compostable polymers have been developed to the point where compostable flexible packaging is indistinguishable from regular flexible packaging.
+Compostable polymers have been developed to the point where compostable plastic food packaging is indistinguishable from regular flexible packaging.

 Types of compostable polymers